omarfaruk75/techTreasure-client/README.md

 ### Project Overview

 This website has an authentication process by using Firebase and for frontend design HTML, CSS, Tailwindcss, Javascript, and React are used.
 For Backend Development express.js and mongoDB are used.
-I think this is an ideal for crafted and antique crafted product lovers.
+I think this is an ideal website for developers like as games, software, AI developers etc.

 ### Features
- - Personalized beauty and grooming services
- - Skilled professionals ensuring high-quality treatments
- - Relaxing environment for clients
- - Stringent hygiene practices and safety measures
- - Trusted choice for diverse beauty needs
+ - There is an option for introducing new software like  games, software, ai tools, google tools etc.
+ - The software has a chance to be sold and introduced with tech giant
+ - Testing their concept and getting idea about software

 ### Technology
  - HTML5